alvinj/AlPad/README.md

 More Information
 ----------------

-You can find more information about Pasty/AlPad
+You can find more information about AlPad
 [at this url](http://alvinalexander.com/apps/alpad).

 You can find more information about me at [alvinalexander.com](http://alvinalexander.com).